 A Functional Capacity Evaluation (FCE) is a comprehensive functional test designed to measure the maximum safe functional abilities of an employee across a broad range of physical capabilities.
 Due to the use of standardized equipment, these evaluations are performed at OSPTI.
 FCE’s are used to better understand complex cases, extended disability duration, or for vocational planning.
 A FCE is used toward the end of worker’s compensation cases to assist in helping with return to full duty decisions.

 Our physical and occupational therapists are skilled at treating people with job-related injuries.
 They utilize similar guidelines to what is used to treat athletes with sports injuries, but with modifications based on their unique work environment.
-They understand the importance of getting injured empolyees back to work as soon as possible, but not so soon that they are unreasonably put at risk of re-injury.
+They understand the importance of getting injured employees back to work as soon as possible, but not so soon that they are unreasonably put at risk of re-injury.
 Return to work decisions are made easier by identifying “critical demands” and assessing the client’s “workability” or the ability to perform these tasks safely.

 An ergonomic assessment will include an initial assessment, which involves looking at the overall posture of employees while working.
 Our therapists will then determine risk factors, which include repetitive movement, forces, contact stress, static loading and environmental factors, and poor lighting.
 We will then modify work conditions to fit employees needs, as well as recommend job modifications.

 We have several therapists that are WorkWell Certified.
 Meaning that any of our therapists can perform Functional Capactiy Evaluations (FCE) as well as create Functional Job Analyses (FJA) and Functional Job Descriptions (FJD).
 FJA is the process of evaluating and measuring functional demands of the job.
 FJD is based on the information gathered during the FJA, and is used to create specific & appropriate pre-work screens, work match screens, as well as assisting in return-to-work decisions.